torusresearch/torus-direct-unity-sdk/README.md

 - Run `build` task, which will compile the module into an AAR and automatically copy it into the Unity project (at `Assets/Plugins/Torus/Android`)

+### Develop iOS native plugin

+- Build the project for iOS, a Xcode project will be generated, open this Xcode project

+- Make changes to `Libraries/Plugins/Torus/iOS/*` (in Xcode)

+- Run and debug the changes in Xcode

+- Copy changes in `Libraries/Plugins/Torus/iOS/*` (in Xcode) to `Assets/Plugins/Torus/iOS` (in Unity)

 ### Develop managed C# scripts

 - Open the repository in Unity Hub/Editor 2020